guptakhil/research-papers/marl/Independent_Cooperative_Agents.md

 * Each run consists of a sequence of trials.
     * Each trial ended when the first prey was captured.
     * Each run was given a sufficient number of trials until the decision policies of hunters converged, i.e. the performance of hunters stabilized.<br>
-* After convergence, the average number of time steps per trial where actions were selected by the highest Q value, over at least 1000 trials.
+* After convergence, the average number of time steps per trial where actions were selected by the highest Q-value, over at least 1000 trials.
-    * Results averaged over at least 5 runs.
+    * Results were averaged over at least 5 runs.

 #### Case Study 1 - <i>Sharing Sensation</i>